SkafteNicki/dtu_mlops/s2_organisation_and_version_control/good_coding_practice.md

 Here is a good rule of thump for inline comments

+!!! quote
-> “Code tells you how; Comments tell you why.” -- Jeff Atwood
+    *Code tells you how; Comments tell you why.* <br>
+    Jeff Atwood

 ### Exercises

 1. Go over the most complicated file in your project.
 Be critical and add comments where the logic behind the code is not easily understandable.
 Hint: In deep learning we often work with tensors that change shape constantly.
 It is always a good idea to add comments where a tensor undergoes some reshaping.

 2. Add [docstrings](https://www.python.org/dev/peps/pep-0257/) to at least two python function/methods.
     You can see [here (example 5)](https://www.programiz.com/python-programming/docstrings) a good example how to use identifiable keywords such as `Parameters`, `Args`, `Returns` which standardizes the way of writing docstrings.

 ## Styling